-By providing women with the knowledge and skills they need to get involved in trade and business, we’ve seen time and time again the innumerable benefits it brings to them, their families, and their communities.
+When women are equipped with the knowledge and skills they need to get involved in trade, they have the power to shape a better future for themselves, their families, and their communities.

 Learn more about some of our projects working with women:

 The current model of trade is harming the planet - it's unsustainable.

 Poverty and environmental degradation are closely interlinked.
 It is the poorest and most vulnerable who suffer most from the impact of climate change and pollution - the very people who have contributed least to the problem.

 In a world of finite resources and a rapidly changing climate, Traidcraft Exchange believes in supporting trade and business to become environmentally responsible and climate-resilient.